 The Division of Motor Carriers in the KTC is the office that is responsible for matters relating to household goods carriers.
-There is one part-time employee, William Debord, who is responsible for, among his other tasks, dealing with the household goods tariff.
-Aside from ministerial tasks associated with maintaining the tariff, the KTC has undertaken no formal procedural steps to review or evaluate the tariff and that the KTC officials do no serious, substantive review of the actual rates contained in the tariff.
-For instance, as Mr. Debord testified at his deposition, the KTC does not hold hearings to consider rate increases, issues no written decisions approving rates or rate increases, undertakes no formal economic analyses of the household goods industry in Kentucky and has established no formal standards to analyze whether the rates contained in the tariff satisfy the statutory requirements established by the Kentucky legislature.
+There is one part-time employee, William Debord, who is responsible for, among his other tasks, dealing with household goods tariffs.2 Mr. Debord does not get any guidance from his supervisor about tariff issues and has not reported to anyone in that regard since 1979.
+CCF ¶ 40.
+Aside from ministerial tasks associated with maintaining the tariff, the KTC has undertaken no formal procedural steps to review or evaluate the tariff, and KTC officials do no material, substantive review of the actual rates contained in the tariff.
+For instance, as Mr. Debord testified at his deposition, the KTC does not hold hearings to consider rate increases, issues no written decisions approving rates or rate increases, undertakes no formal